daraghhollman/JUPT/docs/source/basicConfig.md

 #### Panel Indices

-The ordering of the panels in the figure is able to be customised.
-As well as selecting which panels to be plotted.
-Beside each field named **plot x** - where x is the type of panel - set as **0**: if the panel should not be plotted, or as increasing integers starting with **1** denoting the order the panels should be plotted in.
+The ordering of the panels in the figure is customisable, as well as selecting which panels should be plotted.
+Beside each field named **plot x** - where x is the type of panel - set as increasing integers starting with **1**, denoting the order the panels should be plotted in.
+To exclude a panel, simply don't include it in the config file.